damonitor/damo/USAGE.md

 be used for specifying monitoring target, or full DAMON parameters.
 The command will try to deduce the type of the argument value and use it.

+If the user wants to monitor the entire physical address space of the system, a special keyword, `paddr` can be passed.
+For example:

+    # damo start paddr

-With the argument, users can specify the monitoring target with 1) the command for execution of the monitoring target process, 2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.
+If the user wants to monitor a virtual address space of a process, the command for starting the monitoring target process, or the pid of running target process can be passed.

 Below example shows a command target usage: